tanliuyuan/bookstore/README.md

-# library
+# bookstore
-Code sample for a library service
+Code sample for a bookstore service